fede-rodes/meteor-apollo-starter-kit/README.md

 - https://youtu.be/cmGr0RszHc8

 ### TODO LIST
-- if services === password, add check at loggedInRoute and display/redirect to WelcomePage if email is not verified.
 - auth with password, after signup show welcome screen + open your email btn
 - do not re-ender layout with every route change